Table of Contents

 Here is a whelping chart to help you work out the time when to expect puppies:

-The general rule of thumb for litter size is that smaller dogs have a smaller litter size and larger dogs have a larger litter size.
+The general rule of thumb for litter size is that smaller dogs have a smaller litter size, and larger dogs have a larger litter size.

-How to Feed a Pregnant Dog?
+Dog Pregnancy: How to Feed a Pregnant Dog

-When caring for a dogs in pregnancy, nutrition is particularly important not only for the puppies’ growth but also for the mother dog’s health.
+When caring for a dog during pregnancy, nutrition is particularly important not only for the puppies’ growth but also for the mother dog’s health.

 Poor nutrition may lead to severe health problems for the mother dog as well as loss of the litter.
 It's not unusual for this to happen when delivering puppies.